 An acquaintance of mine once went through the nightmare of returning a bed to the store because the king-size mattress he purchased was too big for the room.
 (Try getting dressed in the morning with only 5" of clearance around your bed!)

-When buying eLearning content, as with furniture, size matters.
+When buying off-the-shelf eLearning content, as with furniture, size matters.
 There is a scientifically proven optimal length for training videos, and any content you are considering should be around that length.
 (For example, the microlearning content we create here at ej4 follows these guidelines.

 Ever try to get a 47" wide couch through a 38" door?
 Ever wonder why they didn’t just make couches in standard sizes to fit through doors?